-Elterwater to Chesters circular walk
+Elterwater to Chesters by the river circular walk

 A low-level, easy walk with cake, coffee and beautiful views